Battles of Lexington and Concord: British advance

 Around dusk on April 18, General Gage met with his senior officers at the Province House.
 He told them that Lord Dartmouth had ordered him to take action against the colonials.
-Gage informed them that the senior colonel of his regiments, Lieutenant Colonel Smith, would command an expedition, with Major John Pitcairn as his executive officer.
+Gage informed them that the senior colonel of his regiments, Lieutenant Colonel Smith, would command an expedition, with Major John Pitcairn of the Royal Navy's marines as his executive officer.
 The meeting adjourned around 8:30 pm.
 Then, Brigadier General Earl Percy mingled with townspeople on Boston Common.
 According to one account, the people there were discussing the unusual movement of British soldiers in town.
 When Percy questioned one man, the man said the Regulars would not succeed in capturing the cannon at Concord.
 Percy quickly returned to Province House and told a stunned General Gage about this comment.
 Gage then issued orders to prevent messengers from leaving Boston.
 Revere and Dawes, however, had already left.

 The Regulars, around 700 infantrymen, were drawn from 11 of Gage's 13 occupying infantry regiments.
 Major Pitcairn commanded ten elite light infantry companies, and Lieutenant Colonel Benjamin Bernard commanded 11 grenadier companies, under the overall command of Smith.

 The soldiers assigned to the expedition, including 350 from grenadier companies, were from the 4th (King's Own), 5th, 10th, 18th (Royal Irish), 23rd, 38th, 43rd, 47th, 52nd and 59th Regiments of Foot, and the 1st Battalion of His Majesty's Marine Forces.
 Protecting the grenadier companies were about 320 light infantry from the 4th, 5th, 10th, 23rd, 38th, 43rd, 47th, 52nd, and 59th Regiments, and the 1st Battalion of the Marines.
 Each company had its own lieutenant, but the majority of the captains commanding them were volunteers drawn from all the regiments in Boston and attached to the companies randomly.
-The lack of familiarity between commanders and company would cause problems during the battles.
+The temporary creation of an ad hoc force from diverse units to perform a specific task was not uncommon but on this occasion the lack of familiarity between commanders and company would cause communication and disciplinary problems during the battles.